zuriscript/signalstory/docs/docs/building-blocks/event.md

 :::info

 Event handlers are invoked **synchronously** and are intended for specific use cases.
 Events should capture meaningful incidents that happened (e.g. http calls, user interaction, cross cutting state changes) and that stores need to respond to effectively.
-Keep in mind that infinite circular updates can occur if further events are pubblished within a handler which transitively invokes the handler again.
+Keep in mind that infinite circular updates can occur if further events are pubblished within a handler which transitively invokes the same handler again.

 :::